 Symptoms that might indicate a serious condition

 In some cases, dry mouth may occur with other symptoms that might indicate a serious condition that should be evaluated immediately in an emergency setting.
-Seek immediate medical care if you, or someone you are with, have dry mouth along with other serious symptoms including:
+Seek immediate medical care for dry mouth along with other serious symptoms including:

 What causes dry mouth?

-Saliva, produced by the salivary glands in your mouth, plays an important role in your mouth by cleansing it and removing food debris.
-Dry mouth occurs when the salivary glands that make saliva don't work properly.
 Because many over-the-counter and prescription medicines have dry mouth as a side effect, they are a common cause of the condition.
-In addition, some diseases, such as diabetes, Parkinson’s disease, and Sjogren’s syndrome (autoimmune disease characterized by dry eyes and mouth), can reduce the function of the salivary glands, resulting in dry mouth.
+In addition, some diseases, such as diabetes, Parkinson’s disease, and Sjogren’s syndrome, can reduce the function of the salivary glands, resulting in dry mouth.

 Common causes of dry mouth